 - But to continue on the main route: After crossing the lockbridge, turn left with the field edge nearby on your left, your direction 245°.
-After 240 metres you pass a Greek temple boathouse on the other side of the river and shortly afterwards go through a metal kissing gate.
+After 240 metres you pass a Greek temple boathouse on the other side of the river and shortly afterwards go through a field boundary.
 You are now on the riverside Stour Valley Path.

-- In 225 metres go through a metal kissing gate and onwards.
-In a further 420 metres go over a small bridge and through a metal kissing gate.
-Keep alongside the river for another 300 metres and again go through a kissing gate.
+- Keep ahead with the river to your left and in 550 metres go over a small bridge, with a wooden swing gate on its nearside and a metal kissing gate on its far side.
+Keep alongside the river for another 400 metres and go through a kissing gate to the left of a metal field gate.
 20 metres beyond it go through a tunnel under the A12.

 - On the other side, after 20 metres go through a metal kissing gate and onto a tarmac road where you turn right, due north, soon entering Suffolk.

 - In 200 metres you come to Stratford St Mary with a timber-framed house on your left and The Black Horse pub, a possible late lunch option, on your right.
-In 50 metres you pass a footpath signposted left which would take you in 25 metres to a lock which Constable painted.
+In 225 metres, with Mill House on your right, you pass a footpath signposted left which takes you in 25 metres to a lock which Constable painted.